omilli/iplm/README.md

 ### Model Sharding

-`@mlc-ai/web-llm` compatible models are sharded across the iplm network which is powered by `rxdb`.
+`@mlc-ai/web-llm` compatible models are sharded across the iplm network which is powered by `pouchdb`.
 Support for partial and parallel model installs comes out of the box.
 Models are installed directly from peers.

 ### Prompt Sharding